jessicarose/independent-takeout/README.md

 To add a listing
 -------
 Please add the listing as an unordered bullet point listing first the name of the resturant, then a short description.
 Then list their delivery area and details.
+Here's an example:

 * [Mr Singh's Pizza](http://www.mrsinghspizza.co.uk/): All vegeterian pizza.
 Delivery areas cover from Handworth to Bham city center and West Bromwich.
 Call them to order.